2008 Mauritanian coup d'état: Details of the coup

-Early in the morning of August 6, Abdallahi announced that he was firing several senior army officers, and at 9:20 a.m. he was seized from his home by members of the Presidential Security Battalion (BASEP for Bataillon de la sécurité présidentielle) in a military coup.
+Early in the morning of August 6, Abdallahi announced that he was firing several senior army officers, and at 9:20 a.m. he was seized and captured from his home by members of the Presidential Security Battalion (BASEP for Bataillon de la sécurité présidentielle) in a military coup.

 Presidential spokesman Abdoulaye Mamadou Ba said in a statement that President Abdallahi, Prime Minister Waghef, and Interior Minister Mohamed Ould R'zeizim had been arrested by renegade senior army officers, unknown troops, and a group of generals, and were being held under house arrest at the Presidential Palace in Nouakchott.
 Of the apparently successful and bloodless coup d'état, Abdallahi's daughter, Amal Mint Cheikh Abdallahi said: "The security agents of the BASEP came to our home and took away my father."

-The coup plotters were recently fired senior officers in the security forces, including General Abdel Aziz, General Muhammad Ould Al-Ghazwani, General Philippe Swikri, and Brigadier General (Aqid) Ahmad Ould Bakri.
+The coup plotters were recently fired senior officers in the security forces, including General Abdel Aziz, General Muhammad Ould Al-Ghazwani, General Philippe Swikri, and Brigadier-General (Aqid) Ahmed Ould Bakri.
 State television reported that the country was now being led by a new military State Council, which would be run by Abdel Aziz.
 The State Council said that Abdallahi was now the "former president."

 General Mohamed Ould Abdel Aziz issued a statement on the al-Arabiya international television station and issued what he called, "communiqué No. 1" which reversed the "former president's" firing of the military officers.
 Al-Aziz was also reportedly holding talks with the president of the Mauritanian National Assembly, Messaoud Ould Boulkheir, on the feasibility of holding potential new elections in two months.

 Police reportedly fired tear gas at about 50 people who had gathered near the main market of Nouakchott.
 Otherwise, the city remained calm.

 All state television and radio stations in Nouakchott reportedly ceased broadcasting as the coup began.
 The Nouakchott International Airport was also closed.

 Aftermath of the coup

 August

-According to an official statement released on August 7, Abdallahi's powers were terminated and Mauritania would be governed on a transitional basis by an 11-member High Council of State, with Abdel Aziz as the President of the council, until a new presidential election was held "in the shortest possible period".
+According to an official statement released on August 7, Abdallahi's powers were terminated, and Mauritania would be governed on a transitional basis by an 11-member High Council of State, with Abdel Aziz as the President of the council, until a new presidential election was held "in the shortest possible period".
 The Council promised that this election would be "free and transparent" and that it would consult with the national institutions, the political class, and civil society.
 Furthermore, the Council gave an assurance that it would "respect all treaties, international agreements and conventions to which Mauritania has subscribed".
 The members of the council were listed as: